Registration of the asylum application

 If the asylum application is made before an authority different than the SAR, then status determination procedures cannot legally start until the asylum seeker is transferred from the border / detention centre and accommodated in any of the SAR’s premises for registration to lodge the claim in person.[4]
 Under the law, this personal registration is to be implemented in any of the territorial units (see Types of Accommodation) of the SAR and within 3 working days after the making of the asylum application.
 Exceptions to this deadline are allowed only in cases where the asylum application is lodged before a different government authority or institution, in which case the deadline is set at 6 working days.[5]

 No significant delays were noted with respect to the release and registration of asylum seekers who applied while in immigration detention centres.
-In 2022 the average Duration of Detention decreased to 6 calendar / 4 working days.[6]
-For comparison in 2021 the average detention duration was 7 calendar / 5 working days.
+In 2023 the average Duration of Detention was of 7 calendar / 5 working days, within the statutory time-limit.[6]
+For comparison, in 2022 the average detention duration was of 6 calendar / 4 working days.
 Registration took place without any delay compared to the established EU minimum standard.[7]

-An important improvement, monitored in 2022[8] related to the access to procedure of the so called ‘self-reported asylum seekers’, i.e. those who managed to enter and travel in Bulgaria undetected by the police to turn up on their own directly at a SAR reception centre (Sofia, Banya, Harmanli or Pastrogor) and seek protection.
+An important improvement, firstly monitored in 2022[8] was maintained in 2023.
+It relates to the access to procedure of the so called ‘self-reported asylum seekers’, i.e. those who managed to enter and travel in Bulgaria undetected by the police to turn up on their own directly at a SAR reception centre (Sofia, Banya, Harmanli or Pastrogor) and seek protection.
 Since 2016 the SAR has been refusing to register the self-reported asylum seekers, instead it has been alerting the local police departments.
 As a result, the asylum seekers subjected to this practice have been arrested and detained in MOI pre-removal centres.
-During the previous 2021 this malpractice affected 196 newly arrived asylum seekers, among whom families with minor children and pregnant women.
-The registration of these asylum seekers in immigration detention centres was, and still is carried out within the same day.
-In 2022, the new management of the SAR reverted to a great extent to the use of this malpractice.[9]
-In the period from 1 January to 31 May, this practice affected 72 out of 7,924 persons (0.9%) who had lodged an asylum application by that time, after the SAR management was replaced,[10] in the following period from 1 June to 31 December, the number of refused registrations drastically dropped to 0.1% (corresponding to 22 out of 12,483 persons lodging an application for international protection during that period of time).[11]
+For example, in 2021 this affected 196 newly arrived asylum seekers, among whom families with minor children and pregnant women.
+In 2022, the practice was implemented in a more limited number of instances,[9] as was the case also in 2023[10] when it affected 48 out of 22,518 persons (0.2%) who had lodged an asylum application.[11]
+The cases in which SAR refused to register self-reported asylum seekers were reported regarding the reception centres in Ovcha Kupel (Sofia) and Harmanli.

 At the end of the process, the asylum seeker receives a registration card (регистрационна карта) in paper format.
 It should be noted, however, that the registration card is not issued to subsequent applicants.[14]

 Under the law,[15] the SAR must inform the State Agency for National Security (SANS – Държавна агенция “Национална сигурност“) of the registration of every asylum application.
 The SANS then conducts security assessments based on interviews with applicants, which are often held as soon as they are arrested by police, border and immigration officers.
 In practice, the SAR follows these assessments without conducting further investigations and rejects applications accordingly, even when the information is classified.
-The national courts notoriously refuse to check or verify the facts raised by the SANS as security concerns in individual cases.
+National courts notoriously refuse to check or verify the facts raised by the SANS as security concerns in individual cases.
 As a result, in the past the European Court on Human Rights (ECtHR) repeatedly ruled that Bulgaria has been regularly violating the right to an effective remedy.[16]
+In 2023, a decision[17] of the Supreme Administrative Court referring to CJEU jurisprudence (Országos Idegenrendeszeti Főigazgatóság and Others, C‑159/21, 22 September 2022) upheld that the result of the SANS written opinion considering a certain person a threat to national security should not be mandatorily taken into account in SAR decisions.
+The court found that the asylum agency not only had the jurisdiction but also the obligation to assess whether the evidence for it was sufficient and satisfactory, and that SAR cannot automatically uphold the SANS opinion, and exclude asylum-seekers from international protection only on this basis.

 [1] Article 58(4) LAR.